 More than once, the book of Psalms paints a picture of distress essentially caused by loneliness.
 Lonely, we are at our weakest point.
 Prolonged loneliness almost always leads to self-destructive tendencies.
 We simply don’t fare well on our own.
 I believe this is one of the reasons why God created Adam and Eve.
 In His wisdom He said (Genesis 2:18):

 “It is not good for the man to be alone, so I will create a companion for him, a perfectly suited partner.” *The Voice (VOICE)

-God is famous for being Three in One.
-In other words, God is never lonely.
-He is the first to know that community is essential.
-Community in fact came from the Trinity.
 God created more than one human being so that we have one another.
 And yet, there are no guarantees that there’ll be always people around to help us along.
-Human bonding only goes so far!
+Human bonding only goes so far.

-Apparently, humanity was not created self-sufficient.
+Humanity was not created self-sufficient.
 The human community is designed to stay in touch with the Trinity.
-Bonding with the Godhead, we finally feel complete.
+Bonding with the Godhead, we are complete.
 It’s a circle that shouldn’t be broken.
 Nevertheless, ignoring our Creator will compromise this blessed circle, and failing human relationships make matters even worse.
 A circle twice broken represents the epitome of human isolation and misery.

 God – being Three in One – is never lonely.
 Community comes from the Trinity and He is the first to know that community is essential.
 The question is can a badly bruised and broken circle be unbroken?
 Thankfully, the answer is yes.
 Jesus came to un-break our brokenness.
 Thanks to Him, we are back in touch.
 He is our finest promoter whose unfailing love picks up our broken pieces and makes us whole again.